erizov/Professor/semester_16/lecture_117_ml_ops_advanced/model_monitoring_advanced/README.md

 ### Comprehension

-1. Can you explain how Model Monitoring Advanced works in your own words?
+1. Can you explain how System Monitoring Advanced works in your own words?
-2. What is the key insight or technique that makes Model Monitoring Advanced efficient?
+2. What is the key insight or technique that makes System Monitoring Advanced efficient?

 ### Analysis

 3. What are the best-case, average-case, and worst-case time complexities?
-4. When would you choose Model Monitoring Advanced over alternative algorithms?
+4. When would you choose System Monitoring Advanced over alternative algorithms?

 ### Application

-5. Can you implement Model Monitoring Advanced from memory without looking at the code?
+5. Can you implement System Monitoring Advanced from memory without looking at the code?
-6. What real-world problem could you solve using Model Monitoring Advanced?
+6. What real-world problem could you solve using System Monitoring Advanced?

 ### Debugging

-7. What are the most common mistakes when implementing Model Monitoring Advanced?
+7. What are the most common mistakes when implementing System Monitoring Advanced?
-8. How would you test your Model Monitoring Advanced deployment?
+8. How would you test your System Monitoring Advanced deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Strategy Visualization

-*Visual diagram for Model Monitoring Advanced would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual diagram for System Monitoring Advanced would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises

 ### Level 1: Understanding (Beginner)

-1. Trace through Model Monitoring Advanced step-by-step with input: [5, 2, 8, 1, 9]
+1. Trace through System Monitoring Advanced step-by-step with input: [5, 2, 8, 1, 9]
-2. Identify the base case(s) in Model Monitoring Advanced
+2. Identify the base case(s) in System Monitoring Advanced
-3. Explain why Model Monitoring Advanced has its time complexity
+3. Explain why System Monitoring Advanced has its time complexity

 ### Level 2: Deployment (Intermediate)

-4. Implement Model Monitoring Advanced from scratch using only the function signature
+4. Implement System Monitoring Advanced from scratch using only the function signature
-5. Modify Model Monitoring Advanced to handle edge cases (empty input, single element, etc.)
+5. Modify System Monitoring Advanced to handle edge cases (empty input, single element, etc.)
 6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Model Monitoring Advanced for a specifapplyuse case (e.g., nearly sortdatasetata)
+7. Optimize System Monitoring Advanced for a specifapplyuse case (e.g., nearly sortdatasetata)
-8. Implement a parallel or distributed version of Model Monitoring Advanced
+8. Implement a parallel or distributed version of System Monitoring Advanced
-9. Compare Model Monitoring Advanced performance with alternative algorithms on large datasets
+9. Compare System Monitoring Advanced performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Model Monitoring Advanced to tackle a production problem
+10. Design a system that uses System Monitoring Advanced to tackle a production problem
-11. Create unit tests with 100% code coverage for Model Monitoring Advanced
+11. Create unit tests with 100% code coverage for System Monitoring Advanced
-12. Write a technical blog post explaining Model Monitoring Advanced to beginners
+12. Write a technical blog post explaining System Monitoring Advanced to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Model Monitoring Advanced is employed in production systems
+- **Enterprise Applications**: System Monitoring Advanced is employed in production systems
 - **Performance Optimization**: Applied to improve structure efficiency
 - **Structure Design**: Integral part of scalable architecture patterns

-## Common Misconceptions
+## Specific misconceptions with corrections

-❌ **WRONG**: "Model Monitoring Advanced is the best solution for all problems" ✓ **CORRECT**: Model Monitoring Advanced has specific employ cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "System Monitoring Advanced is the best solution for all problems" ✓ **CORRECT**: System Monitoring Advanced has specific employ cases and trade-offs; choose algorithms based on requirements

-❌ **WRONG**: "Model Monitoring Advanced is too complex to understand" ✓ **CORRECT**: Model Monitoring Advanced can be understood by breaking it down into smaller steps
+❌ **WRONG**: "System Monitoring Advanced is too complex to understand" ✓ **CORRECT**: System Monitoring Advanced can be understood by breaking it down into smaller steps

 ## Examples of ImplRealizationis atechniquepattern is implemented in various advanced frameworks and technologies.